molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 >-w /your/output/directory/here/../tmpImputationWorksheet.csv \\
 >-v referencePanel \\
 >-p nameOfImputationReference \\
->-o /your/output/directory/here/../ImputationWorksheet.csv
+>-o /your/output/directory/here/../mputationWorksheet.csv

-**Note: nameOfImputationReference should be changed to the name of your reference panel, for example `giant1000gv3.20101123`.**
+**Note1: nameOfImputationReference should be changed to the name of your reference panel, for example `giant1000gv3.20101123`**
+**Note2: an example `imputationWorksheet.csv` can be found here: `protocols/imputation/minimacV2/imputationWorksheet.csv`.**

 When finished one can generate and execute the imputation jobs by executing the following commands:

 >sh molgenis_compute.sh \\
 >-inputdir=. \\
->-worksheet=/your/output/directory/here/../ImputationWorksheet.csv \\
+>-worksheet=/your/output/directory/here/../mputationWorksheet.csv \\
 >-parameters=protocols/imputation/minimacV2/parametersMinimac.csv \\
 >-workflow=protocols/imputation/minimacV2/protocols/../workflowMinimacStage3.csv \\
 >-protocols=protocols/imputation/minimacV2/protocols/ \\